We aim to make Ubuntu a wonderful place to participate.

 Ubuntu Community Council

 The social structures and community processes of Ubuntu are supervised by the Ubuntu Community Council.
-It is the Community Council that approves the creation of a new team or project, along with team leader appointments.
+It is the Community Council that handles appointments to and elections for official project boards and councils.
 The council is also responsible for the Code of Conduct and tasked with ensuring that community members follow its guidelines.

 The council is ultimately responsible for dispute resolution, should it be required.
 For example, in the past, we have helped to resolve conflicts in LoCo teams and in the Ubuntu forums - both very important parts of the community that have their own leadership structures carrying authority delegated by the Community Council.